zakstar/nw2rst/README.rst

 Overview
 --------

+nw2rst is a small tool to allow people write `Literate Programming`_ using the reStructuredText_ language.

-rst2nw is a noweb_ backend that processes noweb files and produces output in reStructuredText_ format.
+It is a noweb_ backend that processes noweb files and produces output in reStructuredText_ format.
 So the output can later be processed with tools like docutils_ to produce HTML, ODT, LaTeX and other formats.

 .. _noweb: http://www.cs.tufts.edu/~nr/noweb/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _docutils: http://docutils.sourceforge.net/

-So, in summary, it is just a small tool to allow people write `Literate Programming`_ using the reStructuredText_ language.

 .. _Literate Programming: https://en.wikipedia.org/wiki/Literate_programming